damianoazzolini/graphpl/README.md

     T = graph([1, 2, 3, 4], [edge(1, 2), edge(1, 3), edge(1, 4), edge(2, 3), edge(2, 4), edge(3, 4)]).

 ### Contribution
 Feel free to open an issue if you found some problems or pull request if you want to contribute.
-Feel free also to suggest predicates that could be good to have.
+Feel free also to suggest predicates that should be good to have.